thomasjohns/tojo13_ds_and_algos/README.md

 # tojo13_ds_and_algos
-Data structures and algorithms in different languages, with tests that run in docker containers.
+Data structures and algorithms in different languages, with tests and analyses that run in docker containers.